-The easiest way to start using your BME680 sensor is to download and install the BlueDot BME680 Library for Arduino.
-Just open the Arduino IDE and go to Sketch > Include Library > Manage Libraries... and search for the BlueDot BME680 Library on the Library Manager.
+The BlueDot BME680 board works best with the Arduino Library written by Adafruit.
+The easiest way to start using your BME680 sensor is to download and install the library directly from the Arduino IDE.
+Just open the Arduino IDE and go to Sketch > Include Library > Manage Libraries... and search for the Adafruit BME680 Library on the Library Manager.

-Alternatively, you can download the latest version of the library from the Github repository or just click on this link to get it directly from our Website!
+Alternatively, you can download the latest version of the library from their Github repository.

 After installing the library we can open an example sketch.
 Adafruit included a great example, which we can use to run the BME680.
 Just go to File > Examples > Adafruit BME680 Library and open the sketch bme680test.

 Now let's take a look at the example sketch.
 The first step in the program is to define the communication protocol.
 Depending on how you connected the board to the microcontroller, choose between I2C, Hardware SPI and Software SPI.
 The default value is set to the I2C mode.

 Adafruit_BME680 bme; // I2C //Adafruit_BME680 bme(BME_CS); // hardware SPI //Adafruit_BME680 bme(BME_CS, BME_MOSI, BME_MISO, BME_SCK);